 Unique, dedicated support for a rare condition

-Prader-Willi Syndrome (PWS) is a rare genetic condition, affecting around one person in every 15,000.
+Prader-Willi Syndrome (PWS) is a rare genetic condition, affecting an estimated 1500 – 2000 people in the UK of all ages.
 Individuals are restricted in their daily life through their insatiable appetites and they may experience other complications, such as restricted growth and behavioural problems.
 People who are living with PWS need expert support from people who understand the condition and its challenges

 Gretton Homes, a subsidiary of Consensus, provides the dedicated and unique care that individuals with PWS need.
 As well as helping to meet individual needs, the team nurtures each person’s strengths and abilities while understanding and managing their daily emotional, physical, behavioural and social challenges.